 The Force is certainly strong with Disney Plus.
 One of the first big surprises I found when cracking open the Disney Plus service was a new 4K with Dolby Vision HDR remaster of the original Star Wars films.

-As I watched Luke Skywalker ride a tauntaun around Hoth at the start of Empire Strikes back, I noticed that the snowflakes sticking to his gear seemed especially detailed.
+But going back to the films, As I watched Luke Skywalker ride a tauntaun around Hoth at the start of Empire Strikes back, I noticed that the snowflakes sticking to his gear seemed especially detailed.
 I saw similar fine resolution in the hairs and pores on Han's and Leia's heads and faces, as they awkwardly failed to properly flirt in the Rebel base.
-There's been even yet another change to the Han and Greedo scene from A New Hope, though Disney's blaming George Lucas for that.

-In addition to the original trilogy (Chapters 4, 5 and 6), Disney Plus includes the prequels, The Force Awakens and Rogue One: A Star Wars Story.
+In addition to the original trilogy (Chapters 4, 5 and 6), Disney Plus includes the prequels, the sequel trilogy, Solo and Rogue One: A Star Wars Story.
 And that might be enough Star Wars content for casual fans like me, but scrolling down that page, you will find The Clone Wars Saga show, Star Wars Rebels, Star Wars Resistance and multiple Lego Star Wars shows, including Droid Tales and All-Stars.

 There's even a 2-hour documentary (from 2004), Empire of Dreams: The Story of The Star Wars Trilogy.
 That's probably old hat to some, but it was a welcome discovery for me.
-We're still waiting for Netflix's contract for The Last Jedi to run out, something that Disney Plus alludes to if you search for that film in the app, when it presents the message "Coming to Disney+ December 26, 2019."
+Circle Star Wars: Tales of the Jedi release date: October 26 for more Ashoka and Dooku (and even Yaddle).

-Disney Plus also packs the Captain America trilogy.
+That means Disney Plus, packs the Captain America trilogy.
 So that means you get all the Cap you could ask for, including the giant airport clash of Civil War, the inarguable excellence of The Winter Soldier and the uplifting origin story of The First Avenger.

 Is Disney Plus worth it?
 If you've been curious about the service, the answer is probably yes.
 Disney Plus is already ironing out initial bugs, and the service feels pretty complete given the hallmark franchises all under one umbrella.